-In the Summer Term, pupils will undergo a course in Art History.
-This is a fantastic opportunity for the girls to widen their artistic knowledge and develop their historical understanding.
+In the Summer Term, the pupils will continue to explore and develop their artistic practice as well as undergo a course in Art History.
+This is a fantastic opportunity for the pupils to widen their artistic knowledge and develop their historical understanding.